Margaret Webb Dreyer: Artist

 The paintings in her last series, "Maggie's Songs," were created while she was dying of cancer.
 Exhibited posthumously at the Contemporary Arts Museum of Houston, they were large acrylic stain pieces on unbleached, unsized linen.
-About these works, the Houston Chronicle's Ann Holmes wrote: "Maggie's last songs were lyrical, jeweled, many-dimensional, complex, allusive...
+About these works, the Houston Chronicle's Ann Holmes wrote: "Maggie's last songs were lyrical, jeweled, maultidimensional, complex, allusive...
 The rounded organic shapes and the surface strokes may be Kandinsky-reminiscent; the organization of the vertical rectangles into two or three pane sections may go back to Rothko.
 But the textures and the colors — fuchsias, confetti greens, orange and yellow of these separate works are perfectly, clearly, Margaret Webb Dreyer getting it all together with her very own kind of inquiry and sophistication."

 David Parsons of Rice University said, "In her last works she seemed to have gained a fresh impetus and focus to her work that came from a close attention to what was going on around her and within her.
-It was as though Maggie was taking her cues from the shapes of the cell, the basic unit of life and also what was attacking her."
+It was as though Maggie was taking her cues from the shapes of the cell, the basic unit of life, and also what was attacking her."
 Many believed that Margaret Webb Dreyer did her finest work while her cancer was in its final stages.
 Two years later, in 1979, 60 paintings representing four decades of her art were exhibited in "Maggie: A Retrospective" at the University of St. Thomas Art Gallery in Houston.